Tax in Spain for Expats

 The Spanish income tax is made up of two parts, a national tax and a regional tax.
 Typically each figure is the same, however there may be regional variations.

-From 2015 the Spanish income tax rates have been reduced and are as follows:
+Currently the Spanish income tax rates are as follows:

 Spanish tax personal allowance